Epsom (New Zealand electorate)

-Epsom is a New Zealand parliamentary electorate, returning one Member of Parliament to the New Zealand House of Representatives.
-As of the 2020 general election, its member of parliament is David Seymour, the leader of ACT New Zealand.
+Epsom is a New Zealand electorate in Auckland, returning one Member of Parliament to the New Zealand House of Representatives.
+Since the 2014 general election, Epsom has been represented by David Seymour, the leader of the ACT Party.

-Epsom has been an important electorate in New Zealand politics as, since 2005, it allowed the ACT Party to gain seats in parliament without meeting the five percent party vote threshold as the party leaders David Seymour, John Banks and Rodney Hide each won the electorate.
+Epsom has been an important electorate in New Zealand politics as, since 2005, it has allowed the ACT Party to gain seats in parliament without meeting the five percent party vote threshold as the party leaders David Seymour, John Banks and Rodney Hide have each won the electorate.

 Population centres

 Epsom is based around central and eastern Auckland isthmus.
 It contains the suburbs of Parnell, Remuera, Mount Eden, Newmarket, half of Greenlane and the eponymous suburb of Epsom.
 Under boundary changes resulting from the 2006 census, Epsom was enlarged to include the central city suburb of Grafton, but most of the area was lost again following the 2013 census.
+In the 2025 boundary review, the electorate would gain Grafton, Newton and Eden Terrace from Auckland Central and lose Balmoral to Mount Albert, though Epsom would retain part of Balmoral after public consultation.
 It is New Zealand's smallest electorate, covering just 20 km2.

 Epsom was created ahead of the first Mixed Member Proportional (MMP) election in 1996, carved out of the Remuera and Eden seats.
 Remuera was a safe seat for the National Party, having never elected a member of parliament from the Labour Party, while Eden was a bellwether seat, changing hands with the change of government.
 Both of these seats were held by National MPs – Christine Fletcher in Eden and Doug (later Sir Douglas) Graham in Remuera.

 The electorate's population is predominantly European New Zealanders with a significant Asian population.
-The median household income is $118,300 – the highest of all New Zealand electorates.
+The electorate has the highest proportion of people earning over $150,000 a year in all New Zealand electorates, per the 2018 census.